brevdev/simple-dreambooth-api/README.md

 Much of the code in this implementation was borrowed from [Shivam Shrirao](https://github.com/ShivamShrirao).
 Huge thanks to him!

+We've pre-configured a Brev environment that'll run Dreambooth out of the box!
 To get started, hit this [link](https://console.brev.dev/environment/new?setupRepo=https://github.com/brevdev/dreambooth&repo=https://github.com/brevdev/dreambooth&setupPath=.brev/setup.sh&instance=g5.2xlarge) to create a Brev environment.
-We've pre-configured the defaults you'll need to run DreamBooth (inlcuding the cheapest GPU that'll run the model).

 ## 1) Open your Dreambooth environment:
 Open your new DreamBooth environment in VSCode: